Asia (band): 1981–1985: "Heat of the Moment" and early success

-Following Lake's departure in early 1984, Wetton was asked to return (in Howe's account, Wetton approached the band via management) after a three-month absence; he returned on the condition that Howe be ousted from the band.
+Following Lake's departure in early 1984, Wetton was asked to return.
+In Howe's account, Wetton approached the band via management after a three-month absence; he returned on the condition that Howe be ousted from the band.
 For a while, the group considered continuing as a three-piece without a permanent guitarist, inviting guest guitarists such as Jeff Beck and David Gilmour into the studio.
-Geffen Records suggested recruiting Krokus guitarist Mandy Meyer, who got on well with the band and was offered a permanent position: his playing style was more inclined to straightforward hard rock, thus changing the sound of the band.
+Geffen Records suggested recruiting Mandy Meyer of Krokus, who got on well with the band and was offered a permanent position.
+His playing style was more inclined to straightforward hard rock, thus changing the sound of the band.
 Meanwhile, Howe went on to brief success with GTR (another supergroup, this one formed with former Genesis guitarist Steve Hackett and produced by Geoff Downes).

 1985–1991: Astra, breakup and new lineups

 The third Asia album was tentatively titled Arcadia, but during production it was discovered that that name was being used by a forthcoming spin-off project from Duran Duran.
 The retitled Astra, released in November 1985, was not as commercially successful as the first two albums.
 The record label cancelled the planned tour because of lack of interest.
 The band charted another single with "Go" (No. 46), featuring Meyer's guitar work as a primary element.
 The music video was another hit with MTV but in 1986 this Asia lineup folded, bringing the group to an end for the time being.
 Wetton is quoted as saying "[Astra] did really well in Sweden ... but Swedish sales aren't that large."

 Wetton resurfaced in January 1987 with an album recorded with guitarist Phil Manzanera, Wetton-Manzanera, based on material that had been originally intended for Asia.
 Also in 1987, Wetton played with Phenomena on their Dream Runner album and landed a number one hit in South America with the Phenomena single "Did It All for Love", also appearing in the related music video.

 Asia were also credited with contributing the Giorgio Moroder produced track "Gypsy Soul" to the Sylvester Stallone film soundtrack to Over the Top (1987), although Wetton was the only band member involved.

 Wetton and Downes' attempt to restart the group in 1987 with guitarist Scott Gorham (formerly of Thin Lizzy) and drummer Michael Sturgis (ex-A-ha) failed when they were unable to land a worldwide recording deal.

 Wetton and Palmer reunited the band for tours of Europe in the summer and autumn of 1989.
 Downes (working on a project with Greg Lake) was not available, so keyboards were played by John Young.
 Guitars on the tour were handled by Alan Darby (replaced by German guitarist Holger Larisch); and Zoe Nicholas and Susie Webb were brought aboard to provide back-up vocals.
 Unlike Wetton's later anger at Asia continuing without him in the 1990s, this lineup was viewed favourably by other Asia band members.